 Data-driven digital transformation: copper fittings in the CINX app created by MIndK [explore the full case]

-When HPH contacted the development team at MindK, they only had a couple of mockups to convey their vision.
+When HPH consulted with the development team at MindK, they only had a couple of mockups to convey their vision.
 The first challenge was to select the optimal technology to achieve the client’s needs.
 This required combining the best properties of relational and non-relational databases (MongoDB and MySQL).

 Data in the system should be easily searchable, trackable, and measurable to power up the insights dashboard.
 For this, you can use two types of indexing.
 Apache Solr created a fast search engine that takes into account those pesky spelling errors.
 Elasticsearch helps to aggregate statistics on prices, items, and orders.